dennyem/Arduino/README.md

 # Arduino Adafruit_RA8875 5 inch TFT display on STM32F401RE Nucleo

-I purchased the 5" TFT from Core Electronics a few months ago and have been working on getting it working.
+I purchased the 5" TFT from Core Electronics (Australia) a few months ago and have been working on getting it working.
 It works on a simple UNO example fine but on a more powerful MCU like the STM32F401RE Nucleo forget it.